Project Description

 Studiopack Backpack Portfolios

-Studiopack Lt.(Lt. as in lightweight), Studiopack Jr, a smaller version for 14 x 17 pads and supplies and an ultra-compact go anywhere Mini version rounded out the assortment.
-The next breakthrough product was the Studiopack F/E (for french easel).
-Another patent was received for the design which allowed artists to take their french easel paint box to heretofore unreachable locations to make their art.
+From the lightweight Studiopack Lt. to the compact Studiopack Jr. and the versatile Mini version, each offering catered to the unique needs of artists on the move.
+The next breakthrough product was the Studiopack F/E (for French easel).
+Another patent was received for the design which allowed artists to take their French easel paint box to heretofore unreachable locations to make their art.
 I learned so much from creating and running this young company.
-These were products customers loved but the creative materials industry wasn’t really interested in innovation.
-This lead to a lot of personal frustration which created the environment to launch MacCase.
+These were products customers loved but the creative materials industry wasn’t interested in innovation.
+Ah, the irony of life.
+This led to a lot of personal frustration which created the environment to launch MacCase.